henrysammarfo/trustgraph-ai/README.md

 3. Configure environment variables in the Vercel dashboard
 4. Deploy

-For detailed deployment instructions, see our [Deployment Guide](DEPLOYMENT.md).
+For detailed deployment instructions, see `docs/DEPLOYMENT.md`.

 ## API Documentation